Bhagavad Gita: Dating

 Winthrop Sargeant linguistically categorizes the Bhagavad Gita as Epic-Puranic Sanskrit, a language that succeeds Vedic Sanskrit and precedes classical Sanskrit.
 The text has occasional pre-classical elements of the Vedic Sanskrit language, such as aorists and the prohibitive mā instead of the expected na (not) of classical Sanskrit.
-This suggests that the text was composed after the Pāṇini era, but before the long compounds of classical Sanskrit became the norm.
+This suggests that the text was composed after the Pāṇini era but before the long compounds of classical Sanskrit became the norm.
 This would date the text as transmitted by the oral tradition to the later centuries of the 1st-millennium BCE, and the first written version probably to the 2nd or 3rd century CE.
+Heather Elgood writes that the Bhagavad Gita was the product of an oral tradition and was compiled between 300 BCE and 300 CE.

-Kashi Nath Upadhyaya dates it a bit earlier, but after the rise of Buddhism, as the Mahabharata contains references to the Buddha and Buddhist references.
-He states that the Gita was always a part of the Mahabharata and that dating the latter suffices in dating the Gita.
+Kashi Nath Upadhyaya cites excerpts from the dharmasutra texts, the Brahma sutras, Sanskrit poetry, and other extant literature to conclude that the Bhagavad Gita was composed in the fifth or fourth century BCE.
+He states that the Gita was always a part of the Mahabharata and that its canonical form was standardized along with the latter.
+Upadhyaya places the Mahabharata "not long after the time of the Buddha," as it contains references to the Buddha.
 Based on the estimated dates of the Mahabharata as evidenced by exact quotes of it in the Buddhist literature by Asvaghosa (c.
 100 CE), Upadhyaya states that the Mahabharata, and therefore the Gita, must have been well known by then for a Buddhist to be quoting it.
 (Note: According to the Indologist and Sanskrit literature scholar Moriz Winternitz, the founder of the early Buddhist Sautrāntika school named Kumaralata (1st century CE) mentions both Mahabharata and Ramayana, along with early Indian history on writing, art and painting, in his Kalpanamanditika text.
 Fragments of this early text have survived into the modern era.)
 This suggests a terminus ante quem (latest date) of the Gita sometime before the 1st century CE.
-He cites similar quotes in the dharmasutra texts, the Brahma sutras, and other literature to conclude that the Bhagavad Gita was composed in the fifth or fourth century BCE.
-The Indologist Étienne Lamotte used a similar analysis to conclude that the Gita in its current form likely underwent one redaction that occurred in the 3rd or 2nd-century BCE.